samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

     ##         avg  med standard_dev  iqr
     ## 1 0.7686667 0.76   0.03020564 0.03

-I looked at the proportion of minority player over 5 positions between 1999 and 2016.
-All of the distributions were roughly evenly distributated and with minimal standard deviation.
-On offense, the quarterback remained near constant around the average of 0.2 players were a minority.
-Likewise, center remained around the median of 0.22.
-The first position of were there was a change in the proportion of minorities was the tight end position.
+I looked at the proportion of minority players over 5 positions between 1999 and 2016.
+All were roughly evenly distributed and with minimal standard deviation.
+On offense, the quarterback remained near constant around the average of 0.2 (20%) players were a minority.
+Likewise, the center remained around the median of 0.22 (22%).
+The first position of change in the proportion of minorities was the tight end position.
 In 1999, 45% of tights end were minority.
 However in 2016, that percentage increased to 51%.
-Additionally, this increase began in 2013, so this one position that helped to increase the amount of minority players between 2013 and 2016.
-On defense, the position that most helped the trend of increasing minority players in the NFL was linebacker position.
+Additionally, this increase began in 2013, so this is one position group that helped to increase the total amount of minority players between 2013 and 2016.
+On defense, the position that most helped the trend of increasing minority players in the NFL was the linebackers.
 From 2012 to 2016, the number of minority players increased from 73% of players to 82% of the players.
-Lastly, I looked at minority cornerbacks who by 2016 made up 100% of the cornerback group.
-With this data, we can see that there are position where minority are well represented (Cornerback, Linebacker, Tight End) while there other position of offense where minorities are poorly represented (Quarterback and Center).
+Lastly, I looked at the proportion of minority cornerbacks who by 2016 made up 100% of the cornerback group.
+With this data, we can see that there are positions where minorities are well represented (Cornerback, Linebacker, Tight End) while there other positions of offense where minorities are poorly represented (Quarterback and
+Center).

 ## 2019 NFL Captain Data